 Once you have met all the requirements of the Pension Plan, you should file your application for benefits on a timely basis.
+You will not be eligible to receive a pension until you file an application and meet all other eligibility requirements.
 Provided you are entitled to benefits, your pension will generally begin as of the first day of the month following your application.
 (However, a Disability Pension cannot begin sooner than the sixth month of your disability.)